 Carleton's Student-Produced Film Festival

-The 2014 Golden Schillers is the twelfth annual student-produced short film festival held at Carleton College.
-The festival began in 2002 as DVDFest with nine films, and has grown to be one of the highest-attended and most-anticipated events during Winter term on the Carleton campus.
+The 2015 Golden Schillers is the 13th annual student-produced short film festival held at Carleton College.
+The festival began in 2002 as DVDFest with nine films, and has grown to be one of the highest attended and most anticipated events during Winter term.
 The largest festival was in 2006 with 37 films submitted.

 In past years, the festival was put on by the Carleton Macintosh User Group and sponsored by Apple.
 Since then the festival has grown to encompass student-made films which employ any and all software, and Student Activities and PEPS have kept the tradition alive.

-If you have any questions, please contact the Student Activities Office in Sayles 160 or email Hannah Rothblatt, Art & Film Program Assistant at firstname.lastname@example.org.
+If you have any questions, please contact the Student Activities Office in Sayles 160 or email Jake Kramer, Art & Film Program Assistant at email@example.com.

 Happy film making!

 Many thanks to the student filmmakers, judges, and sponsors of the Golden Schillers Student Film Festival: ITS, PEPS, and the Student Activities Office.
 Thanks also to Jon Kittaka '13 for web site design.